GuruGroup-ML-Team/NRPU-Backend/README.md

 # NRPU Backend

 The **NRPU** (National Research Program for Universities) backend handles core operations and provides the foundation for managing research programs.
-This lightweight backend currently uses **Excel sheets** as the primary database, making it simple and accessible while maintaining essential functionality.
+This lightweight backend currently uses **Excel sheets** as the primary database for now, making it simple and accessible while maintaining essential functionality.

 ---